logzio/logz-docs/_source/user-guide/reports/index.md

   If enabled, the report will include a direct link to the dashboard in Logz.io.
 Your recipients will need to log in to Logz.io to see it.
 {:.letter-labels}

+Here's an example of what the report email might look like.

 ![Example of Logz.io report email](https://dytvr9ot2sszz.cloudfront.net/logz-docs/dashboards/logo-for-report.png)